JPTS2/SAD2XS/tests/docs/README.md

 Counts come from `pytest --collect-only` in a subprocess.
 Collection imports test modules but runs no test, so the SAD executable is never invoked.

+A non-zero exit status from collection raises rather than counting what survived.
+A module that fails to import still lets pytest report every other test, so a partial collection would otherwise be written into the READMEs as if it were the real total.

+Each Suite Total substitution must match exactly once.
+A pattern matching twice would overwrite an unrelated number elsewhere in the file, so the updater refuses to write anything instead.

 ## Known Limitations